42nd Street–Bryant Park/Fifth Avenue station: 1940s to 1980s

+1990s to 2010s

 The Metropolitan Transportation Authority (MTA) announced in 1990 that it would spend $730 million to renovate 74 subway stations, including the 42nd Street station.
 The passageway to the Herald Square station was closed the following year due to high crime.
 In 1994, amid a funding shortfall, the administration of mayor Rudy Giuliani proposed delaying the station's renovation.
-Later that year, the MTA announced it had "indefinitely" postponed plans for renovating the 42nd Street station.
+That October, the MTA announced it had "indefinitely" postponed plans for renovating the 42nd Street station.
 The MTA again proposed renovating the station as part of its 1995–1999 capital plan.
 Work was underway by mid-1999, but the project had fallen six months behind schedule, with a planned completion date of October 2002.
 The IND station, which was formerly known simply as 42nd Street, was renamed 42nd Street–Bryant Park around 2003.

-21st century

 In 2011, as part of a renovation of 1095 Avenue of the Americas, the building's owner Blackstone Group relocated the building's subway entrance eastward by several dozen feet.
 As part of the development of 7 Bryant Park in 2012 and 2013, the station entrance at the southwestern corner of 40th Street and Sixth Avenue was removed, and a new in-building accessible entrance was constructed at the northwestern corner of 39th Street and Sixth Avenue, completed by 2016.
 The construction of the development had required a relocation of the street staircase at 40th Street to within the building per zoning requirements, but the developer, working with the MTA's Transit-Oriented Development, determined that the building and subway riders would benefit more from having the entrance at 39th Street.
 Removing the 40th Street entrance enabled the building to have its main entrance face Bryant Park.
 The easement agreement between the MTA and the property developer was filed on May 14, 2012.